Geontech/meta-redhawk-sdr/README.md

  * [UltraScale+ ZCU102, ZCU106, ZCU111](https://geontech.com/redhawk-on-a-xilinx-zcu111/)
  * [Altera Stratix 10](https://github.com/kraj/meta-altera/tree/thud)

- > Note: Only the presently-tagged version is supported by this repository, however we can support some earlier versions if required.
-Please contact us through our [website](http://www.geontech.com) if this is a need.
+ > Note: Stick to the Yocto release-named branches for latest support.
+Older releases than rocko are not maintained; please contact us through our [website](http://www.geontech.com) if this is a need.

 Is my hardware supported?
 -------------------------